tapih/dotfiles/README.md

 This is @tapih's dotfiles repository and includes a script which does all the boring initial setup after installing OS.

-`make links` creates only symbolic links on your home directory.
 If you are interested in my dotfiles, please feel free to refer to this repository !!

 ## OS